Ziang-Lu/Flask-Blog/README.md

   *Some actions in the app takes long time to run, which blocks the server to handle the request.*

-  Thus, `Celery` is used as an asynchronous task queue (with our existing `Redis` as the broker (message queue)) to handle those long-running tasks, like sending email to users.
+  Thus, `Celery` is used as an asynchronous task queue (with `Redis` as the broker (message queue)) to handle those long-running tasks, like sending email to users.

 <br>

 ## License

 This repo is distributed under the <a href="https://github.com/Ziang-Lu/Flask-Blog/blob/master/LICENSE">MIT license</a>.